Undefined01/truffle-nix/README.md

 - [ ] round: `float => int`

     Returns the nearest integer to the argument.
 For example, `builtins.round 1.1` evaluates to `1`, and `builtins.round -1.1` evaluates to `-1`.

-The uppercase letters `A`, `B`, and `C` are used as placeholders for any nix type.
-They are not a specific type, only indicating the source and the sink of the values.
-For example, `list A => A` means a function that takes a list and returns some value from the list. `list A => list B => B` means a function that takes two lists and returns some value from the second list.

 List related builtins:
 - [x] length: `list A => int`